Posted by Roberta Grimes • April 12, 2014 • 1 Comment

 So on the surface the American Revolution might be seen as the result of an escalating series of affronts and responses, with each side indignant that the other is being unreasonable.
 But you realize as you read Thomas Jefferson’s early writings that it was always more than that.

 The whole of Western history had been trending away from the collective and toward the individual for at least the past eighteen hundred years.
-Personally, I find the seed of British America’s desire for freedom in its Christian roots, and in the moment when Jesus first urged us to throw off religious origin_324380799authority and approach God directly: “But when you pray, go into your room, close the door and pray to your Father, who is unseen.
+Personally, I find the seed of British America’s desire for freedom in its Christian roots, and in the moment when Jesus first urged us to throw off religious authority and approach God directly: “But when you pray, go into your room, close the door and pray to your Father, who is unseen.
 Then your Father, who sees what is done in secret, will reward you.”
 (MT 6:6) When you are told that you don’t need religious masters, then the eventual realization that you don’t need secular overlords either is inevitable.

 But freedom is not free.
 To quote Martha Jefferson in My Thomas, “Only those can be free who insist with their lives that they must be free.”